 Experimental approach to the problem

 The present umbrella review was performed according to current umbrella review guidelines [34] and followed the Preferred Reporting Items for Systematic Reviews and Meta-analysis (PRISMA) statement guidelines [36].
+Supporting information can be found in the PRISMA check list file.

 Search results